How the cleanup process works

 To clean up a site, we need to know what’s there.
 Remedial investigations collect environmental data to learn what chemicals are contaminating the site and where they are.
 Sometimes contamination can travel a long way from the initial leak or spill.

-4. Cleanup Action Plan
+4. Plan the cleanup

 We consider public comments on the feasibility study and choose a preferred option for the cleanup action plan.
 The plan includes the schedule, standards, and requirements for every phase of the cleanup.
 It also explains why we chose the cleanup option.